UWrc/UWrc.github.io/docs/tools/python.md

 Python is a scripting and general purpose programming language with a rich ecosystem of computational libraries.
 On HYAK it's mostly associated with Pytorch, Tensorflow, and other machine learning libraries but there are wider uses.

 Since HYAK is a shared platform and you do not have root or administrative access, you will need to control your environment and install packages in a deliberate way.
-We offer either virtual environments through [miniconda3](#miniconda3) or using [containers](#containers) (e.g., Singularity, Docker).
+We offer either virtual environments through [miniconda3](#miniconda3) or using [containers](#containers) (e.g., Apptainer, Docker).

 ## Miniconda3